UPTEC-F-23065/McPUFF/README.md

 ## McPUFF object structure

 In order to keep the results from potentially thousands of simulations separated and structured, McPUFF stores all information about a fission reaction and results from a simulation in a set of objects.
-Each simulation with GEF and TALYS is performed in its own thread with a specific perturbed parameter value and the results are stored in a unique object.
+Each simulation with GEF and TALYS is performed in its own thread with a specific perturbed parameter value and the results are stored in unique objects.
 The purpose for this is to be able to relate a specific perturbed parameter value to a specific GEF and/or TALYS result.
 The McPUFF program has two simulation modes, a "Single_Parameters" mode and a "TMC" mode.
 The object structure is different depending on which mode that is used.
 The object structure for the two program modes are shown in the figure below.

 <img src=ObjectStructureMcPUFF.png width="498" height="503" />